Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 x

-Setting up a partnership or Limited Liability Partnership (LLP) allows a group of people and organisations to work together in business.
-But what do these structures mean for pension auto-enrolment?
+Setting up a partnership or Limited Liability Partnership (LLP) allows a group of people and organisations to work together in business, but there are often questions around what this means for pension auto-enrolment.
+In this article we’ll go over some of the most frequently asked questions around pension autoenrolment for these types of structures.

 What is a partnership?

-If they formed a limited company, then the business would pay tax as a separate entity, and they would be paid by the company.
-In a partnership the tax is a bit different, and although it submits a tax return, it doesn’t actually pay tax itself.
-Instead, partnerships are ‘transparent’, in that HMRC ‘look through’ the partnership to the partners, and they’re the ones that pay the tax.
+The way partnerships pay tax is a bit different to how it works in other businesses.
+Although the partnership submits a tax return, it doesn’t actually pay tax itself.
+Instead, partnerships are ‘transparent’ in that HMRC ‘look through’ the partnership to the partners, and they’re the ones that pay the tax owed on their share of the profits.

 Partnerships are as varied as any other business type, and you often find doctors’ surgeries, accountants, architects, and lawyers working as partnerships.